 Radiant heat transfer is the best because it isn't slowed down by air.
 Radiant energy is only felt when the energy wave strikes another surface.
 This means the surrounding surfaces all reach set temperature.
 By surrounding your body with warm surfaces, we can better control how our bodies lose heat.
 Radiant floor heat means more comfort and higher efficiency.
 And the heat is where you need it.
 High ceilings and many windows are a primary reason Radiant heat is chosen as a building heating system.
 Radiant heats you, your family and the objects and surfaces around you.
 In contrast to the efficiency of Radiant, forced air heating systems allow all of the nice, usable heat to accumulate at the ceiling since hot air rises.

 Why do some contractors discourage radiant floor heating?

 There are a few contractors who object to Radiant Floor Heat.
 Anyone involved in the building or remodeling process who is not experienced with radiant floors may be hesitant.
 This is a normal, protective reaction encountered in architects, engineers, builders, plumbers, electricians, mechanical contractors and anyone else who has input into your project that might be affected.
-By voicing an objection they are really saying, “I don't know enough about radiant floors, so I do not feel comfortable working with them."
-Fortunately, we will always take the opportunity to educate you, your contractor, or anyone involved who has questions to show how all the benefits of floor heat outweigh the nonexistent cons.
+By voicing an objection they are really saying, “I don't know enough about radiant floors, so I do not feel comfortable working with them Fortunately, we will always take the opportunity to educate you, your contractor, or anyone involved who has questions.”

 Remember, you are the one that will live in your home, not the contractor.
 It all comes back to your desire for comfort and energy savings.
 Use a reputable supplier and installer and your result will be a level of comfort you may not have thought possible.
 Our experience shows homeowners who choose radiant floor heating rarely go back to forced air systems in the future.
 The comfort and convenience is that superior!